KZNSA Gallery presents ‘ 2023 KZNSA ANNUAL MEMBERS’ AWARD’

 POST

 Post can be understood in terms of a condition or state of being as well as an action.
 We exist in the era of the Post where terms like postmodernism, postcolonialism, post-nationalism, post-normal science, post-identity, post-humanism and post-covid frame our interactions and understanding of the world.
 While the prefix implies that we have moved beyond or left something behind, it also suggests that we remain tethered to it in the present.
 In this era of the ‘post’ we interact with the world by posting information on social media platforms, blogs and websites.
 How does this condition and method of interacting inform our visual language and visual landscape?
-The KZNSA invites members to submit work that engages with the theme of ‘post’ broadly in relation to their own practice for the Annual Members’ Award.
+The KZNSA invited members to submit work that engages with the theme of ‘post’ broadly in relation to their own practice for the Annual Members’ Award.

 Post-covid/after the new normal